eneko/eneko.github.io/projects/99-swift-problems/index.md

 Throughout this section, we will be adding methods to the `Tree` class above as extensions to solve each problem.

+Leaf nodes (nodes with no subtrees) will be displayed in the results below as `Tree("a")` instead of `Tree("a", nil, nil)`.
+However, nodes with one subtree will always display the tree constructor parameters.

 ### <a name="p54"/>[P54](#p54) (\*) Completely balanced trees.
 In a completely balanced binary tree, the following property holds for every